Common market organisation

-The European Maritime and Fisheries Fund (EMFF) can provide financial support to creating producer organisations, associations of producer organisations and inter-branch organisations.
+The European Maritime Fisheries and Aquaculture Fund (EMFAF) can provide financial support to creating producer organisations, associations of producer organisations and inter-branch organisations.

 Production and marketing plans

 To contribute to the sustainability of fishing and aquaculture activities, producer organisations and associations of producer organisations draw up production and marketing plans.
-These plans, which shall be financed by the EMFF, facilitate the collective management of producers' activities.
+These plans, which shall be financed by the EMFAF, facilitate the collective management of producers' activities.

 The common organisation of the markets defines the specific information that must accompany fishery and aquaculture products sold to consumers and mass caterers.
 These requirements contribute to more transparency on the market and enable consumers to make informed choices on the products they buy.